Taxes

 2. Your offerings: Take an honest assessment of your company’s products or services.
 To qualify for an IPO, you need to offer something that stands out, but also has the potential to last and evolve over time.

 4. Your company finances: IPOs are expensive; you need enough cash flow to pay for legal and accounting expenses, your underwriter’s commission, marketing costs, and registration fees.
-Many companies end up spending close to $750,000 or more to be IPO-ready.
+Many companies end up spending nearly a million dollars or more to be IPO-ready.

 6. Your company’s resources: Getting ready to go public is a team effort.
-You need a savvy CFO, a board of directors, enough administrative personnel to oversee the IPO preparation, a marketing team whose sole focus is IPO readiness, and accounting and legal experts to advise you.
-It’s also crucial to have strong digital infrastructure and effective internal administrative processes in place.
+You need a savvy CFO and finance team, a board of directors, enough administrative personnel to oversee the IPO preparation, and a marketing team whose sole focus is IPO readiness.
+These are in addition to technical accounting and legal experts to advise you on a broad range of needs, including developing a sound roadmap and adopting strong corporate governance to balance shareholder and stakeholder interests, among other requirements.
+It’s also crucial to have a strong digital infrastructure and effective internal administrative processes in place.

 7. Your reputation: Getting an IPO forces your company into the spotlight.
 The public will be able to look at your company finances, share prices, management and hiring practices, and more.
 You need to be sure you’re ready to deal with a lot of attention and potential scrutiny from investors, media, and the general public.

 Going public can be a big win for your company, allowing you to raise incredible capital and propel your growth—if all goes well.
-However, it’s not a smart move for the majority of companies.
+However, it’s not the right move for the majority of companies.
 If you’re considering an IPO because you need financing or want to prepare for your exit, consult your business accountant and attorney to explore other possibilities and discuss options.

 Paige Smith Paige is a content marketing writer specializing in business, finance, and tech.
 She regularly writes for a number of B2B industry leaders, including fintech companies and small business lenders.
 See more of her work here: